AdamFinke07/Sigma-Maths-Rewrite/Readme.md

-# Sigma Maths Documentation
+# Sigma Maths

 ## Overview
 This is a mathematics practice and exam system designed to help students prepare for A-Level mathematics exams.
-The system includes practice mode, exam mode, and tracks user statistics.
+The system includes practice mode, exam mode, and comprehensive user statistics tracking.

 ## Core Files